LEXUEYE/suricata/doc/userguide/partials/commands-sc.rst

    Register tenant with a particular ID and filename.

-.. describe:: reload-tenant <id> [filename]
+.. describe:: reload-tenant <id> <filename>

-   Reload a tenant with specified ID.
-A filename to a tenant yaml can be specified.
-If it is omitted, the original yaml that was used to load / last reload the tenant is used.

-.. describe:: reload-tenants

-   Reload all registered tenants by reloading their yaml.
+   Reload a tenant with specified ID and filename.

 .. describe:: unregister-tenant <id>